-56. Receipt of Stores
+(A) Receipt of Stores

 The first step in the receipt of stores is the clearing of packages at destination.
-In audit it should be seen that the packages have been cleared promptly on their receipt at the railway station and no demurrages/wharfage charges are paid, nor are there any avoidable expenditure in handling.
-Any discrepancies in weight or description noticed on the retirement of the consignment have been promptly brought to the notice of Railway authorities and necessary entries made in Railway Receipt Register/ Defective Goods Receipt Register.
-The cases of any damage or loss have been taken up with the consignee after obtaining a certificate of damage and loss from railway authorities.
-In case of loss of goods in transit the claim should be lodged and pursued with the Railway/ carrier as the case may be.
+While examining this aspect in audt it should be seen that the packages have been cleared promptly on their receipt at the railway station and no demurrages/wharfage charges are paid; nor are there any avoidable expenditure in handling.
+Any discrepancies in weight or description noticed on the retirement of the consignment have been promptly brought to the notice of Railway authorities and necessary entries made in Railways receipt register/defective goods register.
+The case of any damages or loss has been taken up with the consignee after obtaining a certificate of damage and loss from railway authorities.

+In case of loss of goods in transit the claim should be lodged and pursued with the Railways/carrier as the case may be.